A Universalist’s Response to “Exposing Universalism” by James B. De Young

 “the words may be rendered “forever and ever” as an emphatic way of speaking of endless duration….” p.
 37

 However, apart from the fact that the Scriptures speak of the end of the ages which rules out the possibility that the ages of the ages refer to infinite time, there are other problems with rendering “into the ages of the ages” as “forever and ever.”
-In the first place, adding “ever” to “forever” is redundancy and actually diminishes “forever” rather than accentuating it.
-It implies that “forever” is not an adequate expression of infinite duration, requiring “ever” in order to extend “forever” further into the future.
+In the first place, adding “and ever” to “forever” is redundancy and actually diminishes “forever” rather than accentuating it.
+It implies that “forever” is not an adequate expression of infinite duration, requiring “and ever” in order to extend “forever” further into the future.
 It is a tautology similar to translating the plural of aión as “eternities” rather than “ages.”
 De Young actually contradicts himself when he says:

 “There is no age after the present one except the era of fulfillment, of reckoning and judgment, in which the wicked are still seen as wicked (Isa 66:24).” p.
 36

-If there are no ages after the present one apart from the “era of fulfillment” then how can there be an infinite number of ages in the future, as he claims eis tous aiónas ton aiónon speaks of?
+If there is no age after the present one apart from the “era of fulfillment” then how can there be an infinite number of ages in the future, as he claims eis tous aiónas ton aiónon speaks of?
 That there is more than one future age is also evident in Ephesians 2:7 where Paul speaks of “the ages to come.”
 This requires two or more future ages.

 Another problem with rendering “into the ages of the ages” (eis tous aiónas ton aiónon) as “forever and ever” is that the preposition eis which they translate as “for” in “forever” does not express duration but merely “entrance into.”
 The prepositional phrase “eis tous aiónas ton aiónon” literally has reference to a non-specific amount of time within the ages of the ages and not necessarily the entirety of all future ages.
 The phrase, when introduced by eis, only indicates open-ended entrance into the ages of the ages without specifying duration.
 The preposition eis is defined in Strong’s as: “to or into (indicating the point reached or entered), of place, time, or (figuratively) purpose (result, etc.)” I meticulously examined all 1,767 occurrences of the preposition eis in the New Testament and in each case, although variously translated, it is always used to express the idea of “to” or “into” just as Strong’s defines it.
 When used of time, it always has reference to time of indefinite duration.
 Although it is often translated as “for,” the only idea expressed is entrance “into” an indefinite time-span without specifying one’s duration within that time span.
 Not everyone who enters into the eonian punishment will remain in the lake of fire for the full amount of time indicated by “the ages of the ages.”
-Therefore, the expression “into the ages of the ages” (“forever and ever”) only indicates that the punishment of the wicked will take place within the timespan referred to as the “ages of the ages” and therefore is not in conflict with the Scriptural doctrine of the final restoration of all.
+Therefore, the expression “into the ages of the ages” (“forever and ever”) only indicates that the punishment of the wicked will take place within the timespan referred to as the “ages of the ages” and therefore is not in conflict with the scriptural doctrine of the final restoration of all.

 It is said of Jesus that He will reign “forever and ever” but only until all have become subject to Him and restored.
-At that time, He will also become subject to the Father, resulting in God being all in all entering into eternity.
-(Rev 11:15; Heb 1:13;1Cor 15:25-28)
+At that time, He will also become subject to the Father, resulting in God being all in all entering into eternity (Rev 11:15; Heb 1:13;1Cor 15:25-28).

 Finally, it is not without significance that Paul once used another phrase which is distinct from the double plural “ages of the ages.”
-In Ephesians 3:21 it is not “the ages of the ages” but rather “the Age of the ages.” (aiónos ton aiónon) The King James Version renders it “world without end” but the verse should be translated as we find in the literal translations:
+In Ephesians 3:21 it is not “the ages of the ages” but rather “the Age of the ages.” (aiónos ton aiónon) The King James Version renders it “world without end” but the verse should be translated as we find it in the literal translations:

 “to Him be the glory in the ecclesia and in Christ Jesus for all the generations of the eon of the eons!
 Amen!”
 (Concordant Literal Version)